ismailceylan/restorm/README.md

 ```

 #### Pagination Metadata
 The `LengthAwarePaginator` has a property named `page` which holds a `Page` instance.
-If the Rest API has included pagination metadata in its responses, this information is abstracted with the `Page` class, and we can access it through the paginator.
+If the Rest API that we are requesting has included pagination metadata in its responses, this information is abstracted with the `Page` class, and we can access it through the paginator.

 Let's now explore what these useful pagination information are.